clumio-code/terraform-provider-clumio/docs/resources/policy_rule.md

 ### Optional

-- `organizational_unit_id` (String) The Clumio-assigned ID of the organizational unit to use as the context for assigning the policy.
+- `organizational_unit_id` (String, Deprecated) The Clumio-assigned ID of the organizational unit to use as the context for assigning the policy.

 ### Read-Only